emqx/emqx-docs/en_US/data-integration/data-bridge-rocketmq.md

 mqttx pub -i emqx_c -t t/1 -m '{ "msg": "hello RocketMQ" }'
 ```

-Check the running status of the data bridge, there should be one new incoming and one new outgoing message.
+Check the running status of the Sink, there should be one new incoming and one new outgoing message.

 Check whether the data is forwarded to the `TopicTest` topic.